-The March meeting of the Greater Newburyport Edible Garden group will feature Debbie Richards and Lillabeth Wies, who will present a description of Permaculture and its approach to a sustainable future.
-The meeting will be held on Tuesday, March 25th at 7:00 PM at 27 Cherry Street in Newburyport.
-They will cover topics; such as,
+The March meeting of the Greater Newburyport Edible Garden group featured Debbie Richards and Lillabeth Wies, who presented a description of Permaculture and its approach to a sustainable future.
+The meeting was held on Tuesday, March 25th at 7:00 PM at 27 Cherry Street in Newburyport.
+Topics included:

 1. What is Progress?